OCRmyPDF Docker image¶

 Adding languages to the Docker image¶

-By default the Docker image includes English, German and Simplified Chinese, the most popular languages for OCRmyPDF users based on feedback.
+By default the Docker image includes English, German, Simplified Chinese, French, Portuguese and Spanish, the most popular languages for OCRmyPDF users based on feedback.
 You may add other languages by creating a new Dockerfile based on the public one:

-FROM jbarlow83/ocrmypdf-alpine # Add French RUN apk add tesseract-ocr-data-fra
+FROM jbarlow83/ocrmypdf # Add French RUN apt install tesseract-ocr-fra

 You can also copy training data to